squidowl/halloy/book/src/guides/monitor-users.md

 # Monitor users

-Halloy has [monitor](https://ircv3.net/specs/extensions/monitor) support if the server has the IRCv3 Monitor3 extension.
+Halloy has [monitor](https://ircv3.net/specs/extensions/monitor) support if the server has the IRCv3 Monitor extension.

 > 💡 A protocol for notification of when clients become online/offline